+Differentiated Discipline

-Differentiated Discipline - Policy Item 218 Student Discipline
+Policy Item #218 Student Discipline

 It is the goal of BASH to foster good work habits and promote self-discipline.
-In order to do so, the administration will respond to inappropriate student behaviors through one or more of the following: denial of any privileges, school service, guided study hall, evening detention, PM detention, community service, restricted lunch, in-school suspension, out of school suspension, expulsion, or placement of the student in an alternative educational setting.
+In order to do so, the administration will respond to inappropriate student behaviors through one or more of the following: denial of any privileges, school service, study hall, detention, community service, restricted lunch, in-school suspension, out of school suspension, expulsion, or placement of the student in an alternative educational setting which could include the BASD Virtual program.